History of sushi

 Bowl of Sushi by Hiroshige (1797–1858).
 Makizushi with rice rolled in tamagoyaki (front) and nigirizushi with shrimp (back).

 The history of sushi (すし, 寿司, 鮨) began with paddy fields, where fish was fermented with vinegar, salt and rice, after which the rice was discarded.
 The earliest form of the dish, today referred to as narezushi, was created in Southeast Asia from where it spread to surrounding countries.
 Narezushi spread to Japan around the Yayoi period (early Neolithic–early Iron Age).
 In the Muromachi period (1336–1573), people began to eat the rice as well as the fish.
 During the Edo period (1603–1867), vinegar rather than fermented rice began to be used.
 The dish has become a form of food strongly associated with Japanese culture.

-The inventor of modern sushi is believed to be Hanaya Yohei, who invented nigiri-zushi, a type of sushi most known today, in which seafood is placed on hand-pressed vinegared rice, around 1824 in the Edo period.
+The inventor of modern sushi is believed to be Hanaya Yohei, who invented nigiri-sushi during the Edo period in 1824, this is a type of sushi most known today, in which seafood is placed on hand-pressed vinegared rice.
 It was the fast food of the chōnin class in the Edo period.